akuprym/llama-ask-pdf/README.md

 # Introduction
 AskMyPDF is a Python application that lets you get insights from a PDF document using Llama 3.2, running locally with Ollama.
 You can ask questions about your PDF, and the application will provide relevant responses based on the content of the document.
 This app utilizes a language model to generate accurate answers to your queries.

+# How to start:
+>> Make sure to open Ollama on your computer.

+>> Install all the packages requied in your IDE.

+>> Run the code.

-# How It Works
+# How it works:
-### Upload a PDF file and click 'Add to Knowledge Base' to start getting insights from it:
+Upload a PDF file and click 'Add to Knowledge Base' to start getting insights from it:

 <img width="1440" alt="Screenshot 2024-10-08 at 03 21 11" src="https://github.com/user-attachments/assets/2d3a6d63-e9e0-4c6a-84f8-79b3d0de45f7">